 And, you know, that the response should have been here are a set of steps, not, you know, anyway, anyway, anyway, you live and you learn, you live and you learn.
 And it’s just one of those things.
 I’m really grateful for everyone for being here with me today.

 And thank you also to Dave, who’s been, still our moderator on the chat.
 I had a live stream where like, one of the reasons that I guess triggered me to getting a moderator was one of the first live streams I had, you know, you’re on a live stream and you’re really busy.

 And you’re trying to get through all of this content.
 I had someone who had emailed me and also very spam email that I ignored.
 But then they came on the actual live stream and were like, Hey, did you get my email?

 How come you haven’t answered my email?
 Are you busy right now?
 And I’m like, dude, I’m on a live stream.
 I’m delivering content.
 Like I can’t like stop and answer your email right now.
 Like it was spammy anyway.
 And they would like literally for a minute, just, you know, hitting me, comment after comment on the chat going, Hey, why haven’t you checked out my email, please go have a look at my email.

 And I was just like, this is madness.
-What’s wrong with the people.
-So, so, so inappropriate.
-So anyway.
+What’s wrong with the people, so inappropriate.
+Anyway.
 I do love a good chat, but there are some people who would just ruin it everyone else.
 Pete Johns says, “Must be gin o’clock, Sara.
 Happy Sunday.”
 Thank you, Pete.